victoriarheron/jekyll_victoriaheron.com/README.md

 Victorias_site_notes

 Here are the notes to find my way around the implementation of the feeling-responsive Jekyll theme for Victoria's yoga site.
+Combined with the Google doc, I should have enough details to maintain this site.

 Start with opening jekyll_victoriaheron.com/_config_dev.yml and take note of the following from the config: